NicholasSynovic/nicholassynovic.github.io/content/summaries/distinctive-image-features-from-scale-invariant-keypoints.md

 > What feedback would I give to the authors?

 This is a great paper that introduces a novel technique for performing feature extraction.
-However, it is a bit dense and could've been split into two seperate papers.
+However, it is a bit dense and could've been split into two separate papers.
 One being an algorithms paper presenting the feature extractor, and another being a case study of feature extractor performance on many tasks.